marksim/blog/source/_posts/2012-07-20-running-rails-3-dot-2-on-a-shared-dreamhost-with-passenger.markdown

 categories: hosting, rails, blog
 ---

+*Update:* While it's good to understand what you're doing, [this template file](https://gist.github.com/4658117) will get you so that after you get your app running, {code}cap deploy:setup{/code} and {code}cap deploy:cold{/code} works, assuming you have the host set up properly and have your app's main directory cleared of all files.

 ## Everybody Loves Dreamhost, but...

 Dreamhost is a great little hosting company, but it really lags when it comes to keeping the latest software up to date.
 It's version of Ruby is 1.8.7 and the latest stable version of Rails they have running is 3.0.3.
 That release is technically in "security fix" mode.
 Ugh.